mayarnaldo/may-portfolio/projects/ai-product-toolkit.md

 - I’m fully capable of building AI products end‑to‑end This toolkit represents a major milestone in my transition from Product Owner → Product Manager.

-If you want, I can now generate the placeholder pages for:
-- ai-roadmap-generator.md
-- ai-kpi-tracker.md
-Just say the word and I’ll prepare them.